PerezDavid-98/PerezDavid-98.github.io/_pages/cv.md

 {% include base_path %}

-You can also see my full CV in PDF fomrat here: [Full CV](https://perezdavid-98.github.io/files/CV.pdf)
+You can also see my full CV in PDF format here: [Full CV](https://perezdavid-98.github.io/files/CV.pdf)

 Education